-Some DUI offenders are required to attend these panels as part of their criminal sentencing.
-VIPs are used in all states across the U.S. and they are often put together and conducted by Mothers Against Drunk Driving (MADD).
+First-time DUI offenders are required to attend these panels as part of their criminal sentencing.
+VIPs in California are put together and conducted by Mothers Against Drunk Driving (MADD).

 The main goals of a victim impact panel include to: